aspose-email-cloud/aspose-email-cloud-dotnet/README.md

                     FileName = imageFileName,
                     FolderPath = string.Empty //image was uploaded to the root directory of storage },
-                IsSingle = true //image contains only one business card (you can upload image with multiple cards on it) }
+                IsSingle = true //the image contains only one business card (you can upload image with multiple cards on it) }
         },
         OutFolder = new StorageFolderLocation